|Nutritional Guidelines (per serving)|

 If you're always looking for ways to up your mac and cheese game, add this recipe to your repertoire.
-This elegant combination of lobster and macaroni and cheese gets subtle flavor from a splash of sherry and a dash of nutmeg.
+This elegant combination of lobster and macaroni and cheese gets its subtle flavor from a splash of Sherry and a dash of nutmeg.
 The dish takes comfort food to a new level!

 The lobster meat makes the casserole extra-special, and it can be made with even more lobster if you have it.
 Fresh is best, but if lobster is hard to come by, use frozen lobster tails.
 Or make the casserole with a combination of other kinds of seafood like shrimp, scallops, or good quality lump crabmeat.